sisihagen/website/content/en/blog/2019/the-environmental-criminals.md

 There seems to be a new level of activity with new tactics, such as the use of the commentary functions in books and social networks and the online editions of the news services.

-Such accusations are usually recognizable by keywords such as” ideological panic“,” pseudoscientific“,” no evidence“,” fake statistics “and” climate change has always existed " or simply the rejection of the statements of the IPCC, the UN coordinated umbrella organization of global climate research.
+Such accusations are usually recognizable by keywords such as” ideological panic",” pseudoscientific",” no evidence",” fake statistics "and” climate change has always existed " or simply the rejection of the statements of the IPCC, the UN coordinated umbrella organization of global climate research.

-For example, if you analyze the comments on the book “self-combustion” by Professor Hans Joachim Schellnhuber, 40 percent (17 comments) of the 43 comments are annihilating, almost all of the skeptics group assign, at over 50 percent (23 comments) positive reviews.
+For example, if you analyze the comments on the book "self-combustion” by Professor Hans Joachim Schellnhuber, 40 percent (17 comments) of the 43 comments are annihilating, almost all of the skeptics group assign, at over 50 percent (23 comments) positive reviews.

-The science journalist Harald Lesch reached with his book, “humanity creates” double the number of reviews with mostly positive comments (58 percent), and is not combated with only 20 percent negative as aggressive.
+The science journalist Harald Lesch reached with his book, "humanity creates” double the number of reviews with mostly positive comments (58 percent), and is not combated with only 20 percent negative as aggressive.
 The tilting elements of the climate, which Professor Schellnhuber points out, are the greatest stimulus for skeptics.

 So the renewed donation of the Koch brothers, known at the end of 2018, amounting to about $ 10 million, to promote the denial of climate change seems to work well.